A McEliece cryptosystem using permutation codes: Acknowledgements

 Permutation groups differ from vector spaces in their non-commutativity, and it would be an interesting question to see if this would lead to any significant improvements in key size, speed, etc over traditional code based cryptosystems.
 For example, a rank $k$ subspace of $\mathbb{F}_q^n$ needs $k$ basis vectors to describe, each of length $n$.
 On the contrary, very large permutation groups can be generated by a very small number of generators.
 The symmetric group itself for example, can be generated using just two of its elements.
 This is a characteristic shared by many non-abelian permutation groups.
 Hence, a cryptosystem using permutation codes can potentially achieve a quadratic reduction in key size compared to its linear code counterparts for the same level of security!
 A linear code based cryptosystem using a code of length $n$ over $\mathbb{F}_q$ would require a key of $O(n^2)$ as one of the components of the public key is a $k \times n$ matrix.
 By contrast, consider a permutation group of comparable size which is a subgroup of $S_n$ which can be generated using just two generators.
 The space needed to store these generators would be just $O(n)$.
 One of the common complaints against the McEliece cryptosystem is its large key size so this would be a direction of research worth pursuing.

-\section{Acknowledgements:}
+\section{Acknowledgements}

-This paper was part of the first author's Master's thesis at IISER Pune.
-The first author was partially supported by an INSPIRE fellowship.
+This paper was part of the first author's Master's thesis at IISER Pune who was partially supported by an INSPIRE fellowship.
 The second author was partially supported by a NBHM research grant.
-Both authors thank Upendra Kapshikar for stimulating discussions on the topic. \begin{small} \end{small} \Addresses
+Both authors thank Upendra Kapshikar for stimulating discussions.
+We thank both the referees for their thorough reading of the paper and insightful comments. \begin{small} \end{small} \Addresses